Accra St. Lucia Dish

 Callaloo soup is made from a leafy spinach-like plant that is widely used for cooking in the Caribbean.
 The plant can be found in abundance, mainly in the rural areas of St Lucia.

-Although very popular in St. Lucia, callaloo soup is a dish that has roots from West Africa.
-Callaloo soup is prepared with the main ingredients being the callaloo leaf, Marinated meat (various types), potatoes or ground provisions, onions garlic, okra, and coconut milk.
+Although very popular in St. Lucia, callaloo soup has roots in West Africa.
+It is prepared with the main ingredients of callaloo leaf, marinated meat (various types), potatoes or ground provisions, onions, garlic, okra, and coconut milk.

-There are many differences in callaloo soup that are unique to specific locations in St Lucia.
-You may find variations of Callaloo soup made with seafood like crabs, shellfish or lobster rather than regular meat.
+Callaloo soup has many differences that are unique to specific locations in St Lucia.
+For example, you may find variations made with seafood like crabs, shellfish, or lobster rather than regular meat.

 5. Accra